 An acquisition can often be an ideal exit strategy for a medical device company, because it can signal the continued viability of a developing product line, as well as broader, even global distribution options that may not have otherwise been available to the company.
 WSGR has represented a number of medical device and equipment clients that reached a point in their development where either selling part or all of the company proved to be the best strategic option.

-In the past five years, our attorneys have advised life sciences clients in more than 80 M&A transactions valued at $35 billion.
+Between 2012 and 2017, our attorneys have advised life sciences clients in more than 100 M&A transactions valued at more than $85 billion.
 While WSGR has represented medical device clients in hundreds of smaller M&A transactions and limited intellectual property asset acquisitions, the firm has also been involved in some of the largest M&A deals in the life sciences industry.
-For example, WSGR represented Pharmacyclics in its sale to AbbVie for approximately $21 billion, a transaction announced in March 2015.
+For example, WSGR represented Pharmacyclics in its 2015 sale to AbbVie for approximately $21 billion.

 As medical device and equipment manufacturers grow, they often become involved in a proportionately larger number of business disputes.
 Our attorneys have successfully represented medical device companies engaged in litigation with competitors, suppliers, service providers, employees, and other entities, with disputes ranging from employment-related lawsuits to high-stakes patent litigation.
 We have also successfully defended medical device and equipment companies in class actions, including antitrust, consumer, and securities litigation matters.
 In addition to representing companies in federal and state courts throughout the U.S., our attorneys represent companies in arbitrations and mediations.